Study 28: Another trial, this time before Festus

 Two years had now passed since Paul had been saved from the lynching mob in Jerusalem by the commander of the garrison who delivered him to Felix in Caesarea.
-Felix had been recalled to Rome and had lost his job.
-Now Festus had taken over and within three days of arriving in his new post he decided to go up to Jerusalem (literally up for Jerusalem is some 7,000 feet above Caesarea which is on the coast).
+Felix had lost his job and had been recalled to Rome.
+Now Festus had taken over and, within three days of arriving in his new post, he decided to go up to Jerusalem – literally up, for Jerusalem is some seven thousand feet above Caesarea, which is on the coast.

-Paul was still in prison; although the guards had been instructed to give him some freedom and to let his friends visit him, and take care of his needs.
-Felix had hoped that by now, Paul would have offered him a bribe to be released, but Paul had not done so.
-Finally at his departure from Caesarea, he had attempted to curry favour with the Jews and had left Paul in prison to please them.
+Paul was still in prison, although the guards had been instructed to give him some freedom and to let his friends visit him and take care of his needs.
+Felix had hoped that, by now, Paul would have offered him a bribe to be released, but Paul had not done so.
+Finally on his departure from Caesarea, Felix had attempted to curry favour with the Jews and had left Paul in prison to please them.

 Now Festus was in Jerusalem.
 True to form, the chief priests and Jewish leaders had not forgotten about Paul.
-He was their number one wanted man, and so they appeared before Festus and presented the charges against Paul, Acts 25:1-2
+He was their number one wanted man, so they appeared before Festus and presented the charges against Paul.
+(Acts 25:1-2)

 The charges were:

 1. He was a troublemaker, stirring up riots among the Jews around the world;

 2. He was the ringleader of an unrecognised religious sect, which was against Roman law; and

 3. He had tried to desecrate the temple.

 These people had not changed one bit.
 They were not interested in bringing Paul to trial.
 As on the first occasion when they had attempted to get hold of him (in Acts 23:12-15) they still wanted to kill him and be done with it!
 (Acts 25:3-5)

 But it was still not God’s plan to have Paul’s life thrown away.
 He had many more things for him to accomplish.
 When God calls you and me to follow him, it is for a purpose.
 As we read in the book of Job: